slorber/react-async-hook/README.md

 #### How to support retry?

-Use a lib that simply adds retry feature to async/promises directly.
-Doesn't exist?
-Build it.
+Use a lib that adds retry feature to async/promises directly.

 # License